messersc/talks/markdownintro.md

     * presentation frameworks handle new slides, images differently
     * efforts: http://commonmark.org/
 * presentations: Powerpoint/LaTeX will give you much more control, e.g. figure placing
+* pandoc's md to pdf will not break code lines by default (via LaTeX, so that is expected)

 ---